Mycophenolate mofetil Side Effects

 Applies to mycophenolate mofetil: oral capsule, oral powder for suspension, oral tablet

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking mycophenolate mofetil:More common
+You should check with your doctor immediately if any of these side effects occur when taking mycophenolate mofetil:More common

 - Abdominal or stomach cramps or pain

 - black, tarry stools

 - bleeding gums

 - bloating or swelling of the face, arms, hands, lower legs, or feet

 - bloody or cloudy urine